gabrielchuv/SE7/Portfolio/ProjectEvaluation.md

 In the design stage, different sections of the site were visualised/prototyped so the whole team had a clear vision and agreed on what the site should look like and how it should function.
 Features were extracted from the prototype and given an assigned priority level that defined the different states of the project (MVP, version 2 etc).
 As we knew what features needed doing first (higher priority ones) from the start, our backlog was mostly made-up without too much discussion/planning.
 In addition, it was good that everyone were willing (and open) to give honest feedback and criticise each other’s ideas.

-The stand-up meetings were a bit of a formality, the group was in constant communication on Teams nearly everyday so any issues/ideas were instantly posted to the group.
+The stand-up meetings were a bit of a formality, the team was in constant communication on Microsoft Teams nearly everyday so any issues/ideas were instantly posted to the group.
-The stand-ups did give the team an agreed upon meeting point to discuss whole group decisions and helped organise as the team worked in different time-zones for most of the development cycle.
+The stand-ups did give the team an agreed upon meeting point to discuss whole group decisions, and helped organise as the team worked in different time-zones for most of the development cycle.
 In addtion, most of the team were almost always available during the week and often during weekends, which was useful to solve any important issues (i.e. when we redesigned the app to include playful elements).

 Github proved essential, not only for sharing the source code between devs but to manage releases and versions.
 Because of the way the team used git (as per continuous integration) any merge conflicts that arised were minor, and bugs could be spotted early as the whole team had access to everything.

 Overall, everyone has contributed and taken ownership of their parts of the project.
 Everyone had clear roles while helping each other and learning from each other.
 With that said, there were clear